8 min read

 Why Do Readers Love the He Falls First Dynamic?

-Three specific reasons this dynamic hooks readers:
+Three specific reasons this dynamic resonates:

 1. Vulnerability as Strength